therealandrewholland/rpan_chat_commands/README.md

 <p align="middle">  <img src="/images/how_to_rpan_chat_commands/07.PNG" width="60%" /></p>

-### Using `!help`
+### Using your custom command
-After checking off `enable !help` in `options`, new options will appear under `main menu`.
+After checking off `enable custom commands` in `options`, new options will appear under `main menu`.

-There will be an area to enter the login information of a Reddit account.
+There will be an area to enter the login information of a Reddit account, as well as an area to enter a Client ID / Secret ID.

+To retrieve your Client ID / Secret ID, please visit reddit.com/prefs/apps and login into your reddit account.

+1. You will need to create a new app.
+You only have to change three things when creating your app.
+Set the name of the app to whatever you want, set the app type to `script`, and then paste `http://localhost:8080` under `redirect uri`.
+2. After creating your app, it will display two different IDs in the app's settings.
+You need to copy and paste both of them into their respective areas in RPAN Studio.
+The first ID is your client ID, the second being your secret ID.

-The Reddit account you enter will automatically respond with the text entered in `!help response` whenever someone comments the `!help` command.
+The Reddit account you enter will automatically respond with the text entered in `custom command response` whenever someone comments the your custom command.
 This can be useful to link socials, give info about the stream, or any other information you might want to give your viewers.

+Your custom command can be set to anything with no restrictions (i.e. `!twitch`, `hairy dog`, `!!! test`, `?help?`).
+The script just looks for comments that are identical to your current custom command.
+This feature is new and still "beta", so please let me know if you have any issues.

-There is currently no limit to the number of times this command can be used by an individual, so this command will likely be prone to spam.
-To prevent this, I'm going to add an alternate feature where the `!help response` will automatically be commented every X comments in the stream.
+There is currently no limit to the number of times this command can be used by an individual (other than the limits r/pan itself has in place to prevent spam), so this command will likely be prone to spam.
+To prevent this, I'm eventually going to add an optional feature where the `custom response` can automatically be commented every X comments in the stream.
 This will make it so your viewers can still see that information as frequently as you want them to, but without them being able to spam the chat.

 ### Enabling the comment display
-After checking off `enable comment display` under `options`, a drop down list containing all the current text sources will be added under `main menu`.
+After enabling TTS in `options` and checking off `enable comment display` under `main menu`, a drop down list containing all the current text sources will be added under `main menu`.

 The text source you set as the comment display will constantly be updated with the most recent text-to-speeched comment.
 It's shown in the format: `[reddit_username]: [comment]`

 If you aren't currently processing comments but still have `enable comment display` checked off, the text source will be updated to say `your tts messages will appear here` until you start processing comments.

-### Enabling `!tts`
+### Enabling `!tts` command
-Checking off `enable !tts command` under `options` causes the script to only text-to-speech comments which have the command `!tts` before them (as opposed to the every comment default)
+Enabling TTS in `options` and checking off `enable !tts command` under `main menu` causes the script to only text-to-speech comments which have the command `!tts` before them (as opposed to every comment)